-Or, let’s say you’ve written a great guest post on a high-volume site, or you’re interviewed on radio.
-Overnight, thousands of new people discover your site.
+Or, let’s say you’ve written a great guest post on a popular doctor’s high-profile site, or you’re interviewed on her podcast.
+Overnight, thousands of new people discover your website.
+Would your site be ready for those new visitors?
+Would they be able to quickly determine if your content is relevant enough for them to subscribe, bookmark, or return to read?

-Because we now live in a bite-sized world: a world where people communicate in truncated words and phrases by typing rapidly with their thumbs on tiny devices.
+Another, more pervasive reason now also guides our choices, both online and off.
+It’s no secret we now live in a bite-sized world: a world where people communicate in truncated words and phrases by typing rapidly with their thumbs into tiny devices.
+An entire industry has sprung up around the Tweet and the text.

-If you want to get word-of-mouth, or even get noticed at all, you’re going to have to get small.
+If you want to grow your practice, your audience, earn word-of-mouth or even get noticed at all, you’re first going to have to get small.

 Short Attention Span Theater